 - Some aerosol containers are considered hazardous waste.
-Check the safety information on the product or the Safety Data Sheet (SDS) that can be obtained from Eric Franklin or Environmental Health & Safety. - High-powered spray devices can actually inject particles of your media under the skin in some circumstances, introducing the chemical directly into your bloodstream.
+Check the safety information on the product or the Safety Data Sheet (SDS). - High-powered spray devices can actually inject particles of your media under the skin in some circumstances, introducing the chemical directly into your bloodstream.